OllegK/rotob/README.md

 12) Check the status of pair in getExchangeInfo - TRADING OR NOT?
 Invalidate Exchange Info
 13) no trades on weekend?
 14) Check 3 intervals
+15) if there is a balance, robot never buys?
+16) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY